A debate on BBC Radio: What should come first -freedom of speech or freedom from harassment?

 It is reported that Simone Burns was a troubled lady and we don’t know the circumstances of her death in any detail, but it looks like the online shaming might have pushed her over the limit.

 Ella Whelan: Yes, her actions on the plane were horrible and it’s quite clear that she became the focus of a viral target.
 I don’t want to be judgemental but it’s obvious that someone is quite troubled if they’re smoking in the aircraft cabin toilets and abusing staff.

-So it’s just an unhappy woman and it’s terrible that she’s committed suicide but I think we should not use this case to panic about social media because the problem with using an instant of suicide which can happen for a complex number of different reasons and to suggest that we need to implement regulations on social media or on what people can and can’t say to each other will get us into very dangerous territory of censorship and attacks on free speech.
+So it’s just an unhappy woman and it’s terrible that she’s committed suicide but I think we should not use this case to panic about social media, because the problem with using an instance of suicide, which can happen for a complex number of different reasons, to suggest that we need to implement regulations on social media or on what people can and can’t say to each other will get us into very dangerous territory of censorship and attacks on free speech.
 You can absolutely condemn actions without banning or censoring them.
 I think we have a real problem in relation to all kinds of things with people sharing viral videos which then get used to start a pylon on social media.
 It’s a strange phenomenon that is happening and there is clearly a dark level to it.